NathanGavenski/Labyrinth/README.md

 save(path): save the current maze structure, start and finish. load(path): load a saved structure. solve(mode): give solutions for the maze using deapth-first-search (DFS).
-    mode: "all" - all possible solutions, "shortes" - one solution (the shortest)
+    mode: "all" - all possible solutions, "shortest" - one solution (the shortest)
 ```

 ---